tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - If you taking seriously the undertaking of properly understanding JavaScript, then you should think about how to use the language in its effectively designed way.
 - Even with all the sugar layered on the class system it is not what JavaScript does inherently.
 - What JavaScript does inherently, is prototype delegation.

+## 13. Summary

+- If for whatever reason you have decided to make your career centred around JavaScript, doesn't it make more sense to know your JavaScript?
+- Be more curious, ask more questions, want to know why the code works so you can fix it when it breaks.
+- Read the spec one in a while, and understand and have a mental model.
+- Through the understanding of JavaScript communicate your ideas and your intent more effectively.